DevneyHamilton/devneyhamilton.github.io/devney_notes/about.markdown

 - Django
 - NodeJS
 - MongoDB

+On a more philosophical note, I think in terms of systems, and see everything as connected.
+I understand how economic, political, and ideological forces make it difficult for me and others to make a living building software that is genuinely useful to our communities.
+Despite all that, I take seriously my responsibility to those who came before and those who will come after to work for healthy communities and ecosystems.
+I have dedicated my career to doing that with software, often taking the path less traveled by.

 Outside of software work, you can find me gardening, swimming, reading, making art, and caring for my family, friends, and community.